-A trifle dessert can be made all year round.
-It is a wonderfully indulgent combination, sweet and creamy and with the added textures of fruit, sponge or lady fingers, this can be an ideal finish to a meal.
+Learn how to make an easy trifle dessert.
+It is a wonderfully indulgent combination, sweet and creamy, and with the added textures of fruit, sponge, or ladyfingers, this can be an ideal finish to a meal.

 A trifle is a wonderfully indulgent dessert.
 Sweet, and creamy, with the added textures of fruit, sponge, or ladyfingers, is an ideal finish to a meal.